cassandra2010/AndrewNgExercises/README.md

-# AndrewNgExercises
+Will try out various ML algorithms.
-Exercises from Andrew Ng's course
+Will first try to complete exercises from Andrew Ng's Course in Python.